talsec/Free-RASP-Android/README.md

 # :rocket: Discover our GitBook Documentation

 Do you have questions or need detailed information about our project?
 Look no further!
 For comprehensive and up-to-date guides, tutorials, and technical documentation, visit our [GitBook page](https://talsec.gitbook.io/freerasp).
-Our GitBook is your go-to resource, offering everything from basic instructions to advanced tips and tricks to help you get the most out of our project.

-:link: We also recommend checking out our [Android Integration Guide](https://talsec.gitbook.io/freerasp/integration/android) on GitBook.
-This guide provides a detailed introduction and step-by-step instructions to help you integrate smoothly and efficiently.

-If you encounter any discrepancies or errors in the documentation, please let us know so we can improve it.
-For information on older integration methods, you can refer to the [freeRASP wiki](https://github.com/talsec/Free-RASP-Android/wiki) which includes legacy details and guidance.

-Be sure to bookmark it and stay informed! :books: :sparkles:.

-# :rocket: Discover our GitBook Documentation

-Do you have questions or need detailed information about our project?
-Look no further!
-For comprehensive and up-to-date guides, tutorials, and technical documentation, visit our [GitBook page](https://talsec.gitbook.io/freerasp).
 It serves as your go-to resource, offering everything from basic instructions to advanced tips and tricks to help you get the most out of our project.